 - Academic record (especially economics and mathematics courses)

-- GRE scores, especially quantitative scores of 160 or above
+- GRE scores, especially quantitative

 - Recommendations from scholars and instructors

 - Other pertinent information, including work experience, or the match between the research interests of the applicant and the faculty